Smartling/SmartlingHelp/_faqs/what-browsers-does-smartling-support.md

 ---

-You can access the Smartling Dashboard and Tools using any web browser (with JavaScript enabled) and an Internet connection, but the platform works best in the browsers noted below.
-Smartling cannot guarantee the experience in browsers other than the following browser type and version.
+You can access the Smartling Dashboard and Tools using any web browser (with JavaScript enabled) and an Internet connection, but the platform works best in the browsers noted below. &nbsp;Smartling cannot guarantee the experience in browsers other than the following browser type and version.

 ## Recommended Browsers for better performance

-* Google Chrome (Mac OS, Windows 7, 8): 13.0 +
+* Google Chrome (Mac OS, Windows 7, 8): 46.0 +
-* Firefox (Mac OS, Windows 7, 8): 6.0 +
+* Firefox (Mac OS, Windows 7, 8): 42.0 +
-* Safari (Mac OS): last version
+* Safari (Mac OS): 9+

 ## Also Supported

-* Internet Explorer: 11 +
 * Microsoft Edge